 Participants form a team to attempt the assembly process in a "natural" way - with items and tools chosen as needed from the "pile."
 Optionally, two teams can each take a product and attempt assembly the natural way for a little fun competition.
 Each product uses tools and materials in common, as well as a few unique materials and tools specific to the product.
 As the 5-S event unfolds, the participants learn to organize the tools and materials, and then once again attempt to complete the assembly in a 5-S'd lean flow.

 Extra participant capacity can be added to the standard 5-S Kit by purchasing the 5-S Add-On Capacity Kit.
-This kit doubles the number of participants by adding just the extra materials you need and eliminating the duplicates such as the CD and Handbooks.
+This add-on kit doubles the number of participants by adding just the extra materials you need and eliminating the duplicates such as the USB and Handbooks.
 Contact the LeanMan LLC for add-on product availability.

 The Jeopardy-like game with 25 questions and the Who Wants to Be a Millionaire-like game with 15 questions challenges the skills while reinforcing the underlying elements of 5-S. Three versions of the game are included which present the questions in unique sequence so contestants can’t memorize the pattern.
 The games make a fun test of knowledge when used as support for the 5th S – Sustain.